LE1DENFROST/build-your-erc20-token/README.md

 npm install --save-dev hardhat @nomiclabs/hardhat-ethers @nomiclabs/hardhat-etherscan ethers npm install @openzeppelin/contracts
 ```
+Starting the Hardhat Project <br><br>
+Run the following command to start the Hardhat project.
+This command will help you create the Hardhat configuration files.
+`npx hardhat`
+After running the command, you will be presented with several options to set up the project.
+You can select “Create a basic sample project”. <br> <br>
+Build Hardhat Project <br> <br>
+After writing your smart contracts, use the command below to compile your project.
+This step compiles the smart contracts you have written and checks for errors.
+`npx hardhat compile`

 Writing Smart Contracts <br> <br>
 In our project, there will be two main smart contracts: